Rollei: "Classic" project

 Interest in twin-lens Rollei cameras declined in the 1970s so much that the Rolleicord was discontinued in 1976, while the Rolleiflex was only available on special order from 1977.
 Although there was some revival in interest shortly thereafter, production ceased altogether after Rollei went into voluntary administration.
 Nonetheless, 1,250 gold-plated Rolleiflexes were assembled in 1982 from the remaining componentry and sold as the 2.8F Gold for 4,000 DM.
 In 1987, a much-admired successor, the Rolleiflex 2.8 GX, was released which naturally featured the latest in TTL and flash metering.
 The 2.8 GX sold for 2,800 DM, which was not exactly cheap, but a reasonable price considering the low production volumes.

 Rollei then introduced the 2.8 FX in 2001, a modernised version featuring the Rolleiflex logo of the 1930s.
 In fact, a wide-angled version of this camera is available once more.
 So, the number of Rollei cameras produced increased yet further – albeit slowly – reaching a total of 3.2 million units.
 Similarly, a classic version of the Rollei 35 was available for a period of time: the Rollei 35 classic was presented at photokina 1990 and sold for 2,200 DM with a flash unit.
 See Rollei 35.

-Rollei 35 RF
+Rollei rangefinders

+Following a trend towards rangefinder cameras, Rollei introduced the QZ 35T/35W fixed-lens autofocus cameras that featured an electronic rangefinder, similar to the competing Contax G line of cameras.
+These were sophisticated, titanium-clad point and shoot cameras priced for the luxury market, designed by F.A.
+Porsche, featuring a broad range of shutter speeds and autoexposure modes.
+They were sold in two versions: the 35T had a 38~90 mm ~5.6 lens, while the 35W had a 28~60 mm ~5.6 lens, both branded S- VarioApogon.

-Following a trend towards rangefinder cameras, Rollei introduced the Rollei 35 RF in 2002.
+The firm followed the rangefinder trend and introduced the Rollei 35 RF in 2002.
 Yet the 35 RF was neither developed by Rollei, nor was it based on any of the earlier variants of the Rollei 35.
-Instead, it was derived from the Cosina Bessa Rx, a rangefinder camera that was sold as the Voigtländer Bessa R2.
-Like the Voigtländer Bessa Rx and Zeiss Ikon cameras from Cosina, it utilised a bayonet lens mount derived from the Leica M3.
+Instead, it was derived from the Cosina Voigtländer Bessa R series of rangefinder cameras; The Rollei 35 was nearly identical to the camera sold as the Voigtländer Bessa R2.
+Like the Voigtländer Bessa R-series and Zeiss Ikon cameras from Cosina, it utilised a bayonet lens mount derived from the Leica M3.
 Rollei offered three lenses of its own design made by Zeiss.
 The Rollei 35 RF is no longer in production, and it appears that not many were sold.